pact-foundation/docs.pact.io/website/blog/2023-09-21-pact-open-source-update-sept-2023.md

 :wave: Hello, its September, and we are a week away from [Pactober](https://pact.io/pactober) - A celebration of 10 years of Pact.

-I'll be letting you know what you can look forward to, recapping this months activities in our repos, and introducing a new starter to the PactFlow, who is living the dream, getting to work on open-source, as their job.
+I'll be letting you know what you can look forward to, recapping this month's activities in our repos, and introducing a new starter to the PactFlow, who is living the dream, getting to work on open-source, as their job.
 Feel inspired?
 Join us!
 We are always hiring.

 ## Pactober

-We've been squirrelling away behind the scenes organising [Pactober's](https://pact.io/pactober) main event on the 10th October and we are pleased to announce some of our awesome lineup.
+We've been squirrelling away behind the scenes organising [Pactober's](https://pact.io/pactober) main event on the 10th October and we are pleased to announce some of our stellar speakers.

 Your links for reference